mkifle-dev/mutual-aid/README.md

 2. `House Limit` When a hosue reaches capacity, the bank begins.
 If there are 12 people in one house limit, then a user gets assigned a random number from 1-12.

-3. `Monthly Minimum` Every month the user has to put in the minimum amount due. ex.
-50 month
+3. `Monthly Minimum` Every month the user has to put in the minimum amount due. ex) $50/month

-4. `Assignment` If they received number 3, then they pay $50 for the entire year but on the third month of the year, they recieve $50 x 12
+4. `Assignment` If they are assigned the 3rd number, then they pay $50 for the entire year but on the third month of the year, they recieve $50 x 12.

-5. `Non-payment` If users don't pay thier monthly due, then the app kicks them out of the house scorebaord, chat, bank, etc.
+5. `Non-payment` If users don't pay their monthly due, then the app kicks them out of the house scoreboard, chat, bank, etc.